josechannels/kickstarter-analysis/Readme.md

 ### Analysis of Outcomes Based on Goals
 To analyze the relation between the initial goal set and the outcome for a play I created a table with I broke the down the goal into 12 different levels (rows) and then in 3 additional columns counted the total number of plays that were successful, that failed and that were cancelled per goal range.
 To accomplish this, I used a COUNTIFS statement with 3 or 4 different conditions that needed to be met:

-1. campaign was a "play"
+1. campaign was for a "play"
-2. the goal was larger or equal to the lowest value in the goal range,
+2. the goal of the campaign was larger or equal to the lowest value in the goal range,
-3. the goal was smaller or equal to the highest value in the goal range,
+3. the goal of the campaign was smaller or equal to the highest value in the goal range,
-4. the campaign outcome was defined
+4. the campaign outcome was defined as "success" (column B), "failed" (column C) or canceled (column D).

 an example of a such statement: ```=COUNTIFS(Data!R:R,"plays",Data!$D:$D,">=25000",Data!$D:$D,"<=29999",Data!$F:$F,"Canceled")```

+Once this was accomplished I calculated the percentage of plays that were succesfull (column F), failed (column G) and canceled (H) by dividing the number of each outcome by the total number of plays and formating the column to number > percentage.

 Here is what the table looked like:

 ![](/resources/Table-outcomes-goals.PNG)

-Using this table I constructed a line graph whre on the y-axis i plotted the percent of the campaigns that were successfull, failed and were cancelled and on the x-axis i ploted the campaign goal ranges:
+Using this table I constructed a line graph where on the y-axis i plotted the percent of the campaigns that were successfull, failed and were cancelled and on the x-axis i ploted the campaign goal ranges:

 ![](resources/Outcomes_vs_Goals.png)